Under a Cloud of Suspicion

 FileAudit proactively tracks, audits and reports on all access to files and folders — and alerts IT teams to suspicious file activity the moment it occurs.
 Traditionally, FileAudit monitored files and folders on Windows Active Directory-based servers, but now, IS Decisions has extended FileAudit’s monitoring capabilities to Dropbox for Business, Google Drive, Box and Microsoft OneDrive.

-Now, if you’re managing your organisation’s storage with a mixture of on-premises and cloud storage, FileAudit gives you a consistent view of the security of your data across all your storage servers —from one tool and one consolidated dashboard.
+Now, if you’re managing your organization’s storage with a mixture of on-premises and cloud storage, FileAudit gives you a consistent view of the security of your data across all your storage servers —from one tool and one consolidated dashboard.

 FileAudit also enables you to make monitoring file access easy through delegation, which helps both productivity and security.
 IT teams are sometimes out of touch with which users need what access, and whether use of files is appropriate.
-By delegating the responsibility of administering file access to those that are more actively involved in the organisation, those responsible can make better decisions about what ‘normal’ access looks like, while also making it easier to spot anomalies more quickly — which keeps files safe while lightening the burden on the IT team.
+By delegating the responsibility of administering file access to those that are more actively involved in the organization, those responsible can make better decisions about what normal access looks like, while also making it easier to spot anomalies more quickly — which keeps files safe while lightening the burden on the IT team.

 Research methodology